Terms and Privacy •

 The next step is to decide who your email is for.
 Everyone is not applicable to emails.
 The more you specify the target audience the better the engagement you will get.

-* Non-profits researches on cancer awareness and cure.
-They can reach out the cancer patients, families and friends.
+- Non-profits researches on cancer awareness and cure.
+They can reach out to the cancer patients, families and friends.

 The more you understand the people you are writing to, the better the emails that you will be sending.
 Emails are a great way to build a relationship with your audience and only possible if you are on the same page.